jamsinclair/open-anki-jlpt-decks/README.md

 # open-anki-jlpt-decks
 [![Build Status](https://www.travis-ci.com/jamsinclair/open-anki-jlpt-decks.svg?token=yUwj6sQDufx9XzvuNEjP&branch=master)](https://www.travis-ci.com/jamsinclair/open-anki-jlpt-decks)

-Open source and updatable JLPT Anki Decks.
-You can help improve and maintain the notes contained for everyone!
+Open source and updatable JLPT vocabulary Anki decks from N1 to N5.

+This project solves many problems with existing anki decks that grow stale.
+This deck gives **you** the **power** to help everyone.
+- Notice a mistake?
+Easy you can fix it 💪
+- Missing relevant JLPT vocab?
+Send us a reputable source and let's add it 🤓
+- Ideas for improving the design and look of cards?
+Help us design it 👩‍🎨

 The notes are stored in csv files to allow easy editing and reviewing of changes.
 Newer decks will be generated from any changes.